filsinger/p4.el/README.rst

 .. _old Emacs-P4: http://p4el.sourceforge.net/

-- The "mode check" (and many user commands) run Perforce in the background, so that Emacs does not hang when the Perforce server is unavailable or when operations take a long time.
+- The "mode check", and most user commands, run Perforce in the background, so that Emacs does not hang when the Perforce server is unavailable or when operations take a long time.
+You can control which commands get run in the background and which get run in the foreground by customizing the setting ``p4-synchronous-commands``.
 - You no longer lose unsaved changes in a buffer when you run the p4-edit command.
 Instead, you are prompted as to whether you want to revert the buffer.